buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 While X509 certificates could be used instead of JWT to transport this data, using certificates would enforce the translator to act as intermediate CA and create new certificates for each request.
 From our experience, creating, extracting, and manipulating certificates, for example in C\#, is not a task done lightely.
 Since this solution should be as easy to use as it can be, manipulating certificates in translators do not seem to be a feasible option.
 For the sake of simplicity and well-known usage, further work on this project will probably use JWT tokens to transmit the identity data.

-## Implementation Proof of Concept (POC) {#sec:poc}
+## Implementation Proof of Concept (PoC) {#sec:poc}

-To prove that the general idea of the solution is possible, a POC is implemented during the work of this project.
-The following technologies and environments build the foundation of the POC:
+To prove that the general idea of the solution is possible, a PoC is implemented during the work of this project.
+The following technologies and environments build the foundation of the PoC:

-- Environment: The POC is implemented on a Kubernetes environment to enable automation and easy deployment for testing
+- Environment: The PoC is implemented on a Kubernetes environment to enable automation and easy deployment for testing
 - "Automation": A Kubernetes operator, written in .NET (C\#) with the "Dotnet Operator SDK"^[<https://github.com/buehler/dotnet-operator-sdk>]
 - "Proxy": Envoy proxy which gets the required configuration injected as Kubernetes ConfigMap file
 - "Translator": A .NET (F\#) application that uses the Envoy gRPC definitions to react to Envoy's requests and poses as the external service for the external authorization